-Colon cancer is typically staged based on a system established by the American Joint Committee on Cancer called the TNM staging system.
+Colon cancer is typically staged based on the TNM staging system, which was established by the Union for International Cancer Control and later adopted by the American Joint Committee on Cancer.

 The system considers the following factors:

-- Primary tumor (T): Primary tumor refers to how large the original tumor is and whether cancer has grown into the wall of the colon or spread to nearby areas.
+- Primary tumor (T).
+T refers to how large the original tumor is and whether cancer has grown into the wall of the colon or spread to adjacent organs or structures.

-- Regional lymph nodes (N): Regional lymph nodes refers to whether cancer cells have spread to nearby lymph nodes.
+- Regional lymph nodes (N).
+N refers to whether cancer cells have spread to nearby lymph nodes.

-- Distant metastases (M): Distant metastases refers to whether cancer has spread from the colon to other parts of the body, such as the lungs or liver.
+- Distant metastases (M).
+M refers to whether cancer has metastasized (spread) from the colon to other parts of the body, like the lungs or liver.

-Within each category, the disease is classified even further and assigned a number or a letter to indicate the extent of the disease.
-These assignments are based on the structure of the colon, as well as how far the cancer has grown through the layers of the colon wall.
+Within each of the three categories, the cancer is classified even further and assigned a number and letter to indicate the extent of the disease.
+These assignments are based on the structure of the colon and how far the cancer has grown through the layers of the colon wall.

 The stages of colon cancer are as follows: